Week 11 NFL playoff picture: Cowboys to play for NFC East lead

 2. Pittsburgh Steelers (7-2-1)

-A 1-2-1 start gave the Steelers a 23 percent chance of making the playoffs, according to FPI.
+A 1-2-1 start gave the Steelers a 23 percent chance to make the playoffs, according to FPI.
 In a literal sense, they have overcome the odds.
-After defeating the Jaguars for their sixth consecutive victory on Sunday, their FPI likelihood of reaching the postseason is now 98 percent.
+After defeating the Jaguars for their sixth consecutive victory on Sunday, the Steelers' FPI likelihood of reaching the postseason is 98 percent.
 Their remaining schedule, including home games against the Chargers and Patriots and a trip to New Orleans, isn't easy.
 But the Steelers got hot when they needed to and are now on the brink of a playoff berth.

 Next up: At Denver Broncos